victorhsanjos/vue-typeahead/README.md

       selectFirst: false,

       // Override the default value (`q`) of query parameter name
-      // Use a falsy value for RESTful query
+      // Use a false value for RESTful query
       // (optional)
       queryParamName: 'search'
     }